UW System extends coverage to domestic partners and partner’s children for the following plans*:

 - One of you leaves the common residence with the intent to return.

-See Life Events for detailed information about adding your domestic partner and partner’s children to your benefits within 30 days of establishing your UWS domestic partnership.
+See Life Events for how to add your domestic partner and partner’s children to your benefits.
+This must be done within 30 days of establishing your domestic partnership.

-You may use sick leave to care for a domestic partner and/or your partner’s children (who are not also your dependent children) and after the death of the domestic partner or your partner’s children.
+You may use sick leave to care for a domestic partner and/or your partner’s children and/or after the death of the domestic partner or your partner’s children.
 See Sick Leave for details.

 Family & Medical Leave

-See Family and Medical Leave for detailed information about the state and federal laws.
+See Family and Medical Leave for information about the state and federal laws.

 Wisconsin Family & Medical Leave (WFMLA)